TorresRC/Bayes/README.md

 ##### **_Note:_  In order for the CABBAGE to resume operation the input format must be comma-separated values (.csv) files**
 > Three files are needed: _Training.csv, MetaData.csv and Query.csv_

-> The _Training.csv_ file is a boolean table that denotes the presence or absence of a certain "feature" wichcan be either a gene or a genomic region denotated by a probe via Virtul Hybridization.
+> The _Training.csv_ file is a boolean table that denotes the presence or absence of a certain "feature" wich can either be a gene or a genomic region denotated by a probe, via Virtual Hybridization*.